 Hunters and Gatherers

-Before its extinction in the late 1600s, the moa was a major source of food.
+Before its extinction in the late 1600s, moa was a major source of food.
 Annual hunting trips were made in the months of June and July for weka, a hen sized bird, because it was fat and healthy at this time.
-Iwi also captured and ate other native birds and eels.
+Iwi also captured and ate other native birds and tuna (eels).
 Ngai Tahu gathered the leaves and roots of ti (cabbage tree) which were used for making sandals and from which they extracted sugar.
-The leaves of tikumu (mountain daisy) were used for cloaks and fragrant oil was produced from taramea (wild spainard).
+The leaves of tikumu (mountain daisy) were used for cloaks and fragrant oil was produced from taramea (wild Spainard).

 Ngai Tahu Land claims

 On the 6th of February 1840 Māori chiefs from around Aotearoa and the British Crown signed the Treaty of Waitangi.
 The treaty was then taken around the country and signed by Ngai Tahu chiefs at Ruapuke Island and Otakou in June.
 The treaty guaranteed Maori exclusive and undisturbed possession of 'their lands, villages and all their treasure" by the Crown in exchange for the right to govern the country.

 Te Kereme (the land claim) was based on the fact that the Crown did not do everything they promised to do.
 Ngāi Tahu was made almost landless because they were forced to sell their land.
 The schools and hospitals that were promised were not given.
 Ngāi Tahu also lost some of their mahika kai (sources of traditional food).
 Because Ngāi Tahu did not have the same access to land and education like the Europeans, it meant they did not have access to the same educational and job opportunities as Europeans did.

 In late 1998 the New Zealand Government and Ngāi Tahu came to a settlement or agreement over the treaty.
 The Government, on behalf of the Crown, apologised over the treatment of Ngāi Tahu and part of the settlement included financial compensation.